Greisen–Zatsepin–Kuzmin limit

-The Greisen–Zatsepin–Kuzmin limit (GZK limit or GZK cutoff) is a theoretical upper limit on the energy of cosmic ray protons traveling from other galaxies through the intergalactic medium to our galaxy.
-The limit is 5×10^19 eV (50 EeV), or about 8 joules (the energy of a proton travelling at ≈ 99.99999999999999999998% the speed of light).
-The limit is set by the slowing effect of interactions of the protons with the microwave background radiation over long distances (≈ 160 million light-years).
-The limit is at the same order of magnitude as the upper limit for energy at which cosmic rays have experimentally been detected, although indeed some detections appear to have exceeded the limit, as noted below.
-For example, one extreme-energy cosmic ray, the Oh-My-God Particle, which has been found to possess a record-breaking 3.12×10^20 eV (50 joules) of energy (about the same as the kinetic energy of a 95 km/h baseball).
+The Greisen–Zatsepin–Kuzmin limit (GZK limit or GZK cutoff) is a theoretical upper limit on the energy of cosmic ray protons traveling from other galaxies through the intergalactic medium.
+The limit is 5×10^19 eV, or about 8 joules (the energy of a proton traveling extremely near the speed of light).
+The limit is set by the slowing effect of interactions of the protons with the microwave background radiation over distances in excess of about 160 million light-years.
+The limit is the same order of magnitude as the upper limit for energy at which cosmic rays have been detected, although some detected rays appear to have exceeded the limit.
+For example, one extreme-energy cosmic ray, the Oh-My-God Particle, was measured at a record-breaking 3.12×10^20 eV (50 joules) of energy (about the same as the kinetic energy of a 95 km/h baseball).

-In the past, the apparent violation of the GZK limit has inspired cosmologists and theoretical physicists to suggest other ways that circumvent the limit.
-These theories propose that ultra-high energy cosmic rays are produced near our galaxy or that Lorentz covariance is violated in such a way that protons do not lose energy on their way to our galaxy.
+In the past, the apparent violation of the GZK limit inspired cosmologists and theoretical physicists to suggest other ways that circumvent the limit.
+These theories propose that ultra-high energy cosmic rays are produced nearby the Milky Way galaxy or that Lorentz covariance is violated in such a way that protons do not lose energy on their way through space.